-You’ll also want to decide if you want to make that field mandatory when users are manually creating contacts and adjust that in your settings.
+You’ll also want to decide if you want to make that field mandatory when users are manually creating contacts, and then adjust that in your settings.

 Make sure for every campaign you’re putting together in HubSpot you’re thinking through what data you need to capture on leads and structuring it the same way you have for your other campaigns.

-Because contacts are at the core of the HubSpot CRM, how you capture leads lays the foundation for everything else you do in HubSpot (automation, lead prioritization, lead routing, etc.).
-Without it, your HubSpot strategy will have no legs to stand on.
+Because contacts are at the core of the HubSpot CRM, how you capture leads lays the foundation for everything else you do in HubSpot like automation, lead prioritization, lead routing, etc. Without it, your HubSpot strategy will have no legs to stand on.